-We are delighted that the Cystic Fibrosis Trust is an official charity partner again for 2020.Read More
+We are delighted that the Cystic Fibrosis Trust is an official charity partner again for 2022.Read More

-We are delighted to that The Cure Parkinson's Trust will be an official charity partner again for 2021.Read More
+We are delighted to that Cure Parkinson's will be an official charity partner again for 2022.Read More

 Welcome to the Glencoe Marathon Gathering, featuring the full 26.2 mile Glencoe Marathon, and the Half Marathon.

-The Marathon route starts in Glen Nevis at a height of 8m, near the base of the mighty Ben Nevis, the UK's highest peak.
+The Marathon route starts in Fort William at a height of 8m, near the base of the mighty Ben Nevis, the UK's highest peak.
 Climbing up through the Mamores the route climbs a total of 395m to reach Waterstop 1 after 9.3km.
 Kinlochleven is 12.15km further on and there is another 268m of ascent to conquer before the descent into Kinlochleven.
 At this point the Half Marathon runners join the route.
 There is another challenging 635m climb out of Kinlochleven before the descent into Glencoe.
 From the eastern edge of the Aonach Eagach Ridge you look straight onto the mighty Buachaille Etive Mor (the great herdsman) as the route descends the fearsome Devil’s Staircase.
-The route then snakes down through the pass of Glencoe, surrounded by the towering remains of this ancient super volcano, before arriving at the finish near the village of Glencoe.
+The route then snakes up through the pass of Glencoe, surrounded by the towering remains of this ancient super volcano, before arriving at the finish at the Glencoe Mountain Resort.

-The 2021 Glencoe Marathon and Half Marathon take place on Sunday, 2nd May.
-Register for the 2021 Glencoe Marathon or Half Marathon HERE
+The 2022 Glencoe Marathon, Half Marathon and 10k take place on Sunday, 4th September.
+Register for the 2022 Glencoe Marathon or Half Marathon HERE

 View the route